N7BTS/DMR/README.md

 * Added zone/channels for Analog APRS, with 14 frequently used local Whatcom repeaters plus VHF Calling Freq
 * Added zone/channels for Digital APRS, with WASH EMCOMM, WASH 1, WASH TAC, and Local 2, all through NC7Q Ferndale repeater
 * Added analog APRS functionality through the menus

+## Known Issues
+* Some newer radios get a "Band Error" when trying to write this codeplug to the radio.
+Bridgecom has created a [video](https://www.youtube.com/watch?v=yj-AoN1ofGc) explaning this error and how to fix it.
+More information about the error is on their [878 Support Page](https://www.bridgecomsystems.com/pages/anytone-at-d878uv-support-page).

 ## I just got a new Anytone D-878 radio... now what?
 * **Important:** Obtain a DMR ID by registering on [Radioid.net](https://radioid.net/register).
 You may do this before you get the radio.